wbrowar/craft-guide/README.md

 7. Once you've written your first CMS guide, you can re-use the template files in another site—swapping out specific information using [Guide Variables](https://github.com/wbrowar/craft-3-guide#guide-variables)

-*NOTE: The Guide CP Nav gets updated whenever the Guide Home template is loaded.
-To update Guide CP Nav, just click on the Guide tab in CP.*
+*NOTE: The Guide CP Nav gets created on the first time you load a template that contains the `updateGuideCpNav` Twig tag in it.
+You may then edit the navigation—or create it from scratch—in Guide Plugin Settings.*

+### Guide CP User Guides

+User Guides (Guides that are editable via the CMS) can be added to the Guide CP Section by clicking on the "+ New Guide" button.
+User Guides can be created in Markdown or Twig formats.

+If you are using the Twig format, many of Craft's Twig extensions and tags will be available, but certain tags, such as `extend`, will not work.

+You can also start from an existing Guide CP template by clicking on the "Convert to User Guide" button when you're on a page that loads a Guide CP template.
+This makes a copy of the template file's Twig code and stores it into the database as a User Guide.

 ### Twig Extensions

-Guide comes with a few helper tags that make it easier to do template logic and to bring content into your Guide CP Sectiong guides, Content Guides, and Guide Widgets.
+Guide comes with a few helper tags that make it easier to do template logic and to bring content into your Guide CP Section guides, Content Guides, and Guide Widgets.

 | Variable Key | Description |
 | --- | --- |